Waiting patiently is usually a time of testing — testing our trust in, and our commitment to, Yahuwah Elohim [the Hebrew name for the LORD God].

-This may be obvious for some, but the first step of maturing in the knowledge of Yahushua Messiah is to have a determined, unshakable conviction and commitment that Yahuwah’s WORD is true — and that His Word is our final authority in all matters!
+This may be obvious for some, but the first step of maturing in the knowledge of Yahushua Messiah is to have a determined, unshakable conviction and commitment to Yahuwah’s written WORD — that His Word is our final authority in all matters!

 When we base everything we do, and believe, on the Scriptures [the Bible], then we are on the right path to finding peace, blessings, and the wonderful attribute of patience!

-When we gain this conviction, we will begin to fear to dis-honour Yahuwah.
+When we have this conviction, we will begin to be afraid to dis-honour Yahuwah.
 We will not want to violate His Word!
 Instead we will desire to be obedient to such verses as:

 - “A soft answer turns away wrath” (Prov 15:1)